Can You Reschedule a Court Date if You Miss It?

 Other Important Issues

 Other vital issues can warrant the postponement of court dates.
 This is viable when you can justify the postponement a few days before the scheduled trial date.
-If you had planned for other matters like a state bar exam or getting married before you knew the court date, the court will most likely grant your request.
+If you had planned for other matters like a state bar exam or getting married before you knew the court date, the court would most likely grant your request.

 Court Date Keeps Getting Rescheduled